PROJECT AND CAPITAL GRANTS

 6. No later than April 15th the Grants Committee Chair will inform the applicant of the outcome of this vote which is final and at the sole and absolute discretion of the Landfall Foundation Board of Directors.
 No appeal is available.

 Please note: We use G-Suite Forms by Google.
 Because uploaded files will be stored on The Landfall Foundation drive, Google requires that you sign in with a gmail account.
 If you don’t have one, you will be prompted to create one.
-If this will prohibit your organization from applying or if you have any questions, Capital Grants Chairperson.
+If this will prohibit your organization from applying or if you have any questions, click here to email Capital Grants Chairperson.

 Click here for the Capital Grant Application.